 The institution/programme must define a curriculum model and educational (teaching and learning) methods consistent with the objectives of the curriculum.
+The curriculum model should be 'student centred' taking into account the health-care needs of their future patients.

-The curriculum and educational methods must ensure the students have responsibility for their learning, and prepare them for lifelong, self-directed learning throughout professional life.
+The curriculum and educational methods must ensure the students have responsibility for their learning, and prepare them for lifelong, self-directed learning throughout professional life as well as preparing them for interdisciplinary practice.

 - Curriculum models include discipline, system, integrated, spiral, problem or case-based learning models, using organising principles such as themes and domains. - Instructional methods encompass teaching and learning methods that while not neglecting the transmission of factual knowledge and skills, also stimulate enquiry, critical analysis and problem-solving abilities.
-The curriculum must encourage active participation through the principles of self-directed learning, and foster the concept that the curriculum is not only 'taught' based solely on didactic models.
+The curriculum must encourage active participation

-- Teaching and learning methods should be diverse, integrative, interactive, and clinically relevant as much as possible and include a variety of methods, e.g. prosection (or dissection), computer assisted methods, and large and small group classes. - The curriculum and educational methods should foster life-long learning skills and an appreciation of the need to undertake CPD. - Assessments should reflect the teaching and learning methods and facilitate higher-level learning.
+- through the principles of self-directed and student-centred learning, and foster the concept that the curriculum is not only 'taught' based solely on didactic models. - Teaching and learning methods should be diverse, integrative, interactive, and clinically relevant as much as possible and include a variety of methods, e.g. prosection (or dissection), computer assisted methods, and large and small group classes. - The curriculum and educational methods should foster life-long learning skills and an appreciation of the need to undertake CPD. - Multidisciplinary teaching and learning environments are encouraged. - Assessments should reflect the teaching and learning methods and facilitate higher-level learning.